Fusion-Party-Aus/Formal-Documents/Constitution.md

 4. The Association may claim sole right to register in any electoral jurisdiction to the exclusion of an existing registered Branch.

-   1. When claiming this right, the Association must;
+   a) When claiming this right, the Association must;

-      1. Provide formal notice to the Branch that is currently registered in the applicable jurisdiction, and
+      i) Provide formal notice to the Branch that is currently registered in the applicable jurisdiction, and

       2. Provide formal notice to the Association’s Members.

    2. Upon receiving formal notice from the Association, a Branch registered in the applicable electoral jurisdiction must;

-      1. Provide notice to its members of the notice given, should those members be managed separately to those of the Association.
+      i) Provide notice to its members of the notice given, should those members be managed separately to those of the Association.

       2. Take formal action to either transfer or revoke their registration, as applicable, within 60 days of their receipt of the notice.